-SEB is one of the largest institutional investors in the Nordic region with more than SEK 1,780 billion in assets under management for private, corporate and institutional clients.
+SEB is one of the largest institutional investors in the Nordic region with SEK 1,830 billion in assets under management for private, corporate and institutional clients.
 We invest in businesses that actively manage the environmental, social and governance aspects of their business as we believe they will be more successful over time and that this will add value for our customers, the companies we invest in and for society.

 Our investment philosophy is based on continuously influencing the market, inclusion through positive selection and exclusion based on negative screening.
 SEB signed the UN supported Principles for Responsible Investments (PRI) in 2008 and they serve as guidance for the fund company’s sustainability work.

 External funds in our fund offering

-Funds from suppliers other than SEB, external funds, are evaluated by a special fund analyst team.
-We require all new external fund management companies to have signed the UN Principles for Responsible Investment (UN PRI) or to follow an equivalent sustainability framework internally, and to exclude controversial weapons.
+Funds from suppliers other than SEB are evaluated by a special fund analyst team.
+We require all new external fund management companies to have signed the PRI, Principles for Responsible Investments or to follow an equivalent sustainability framework internally, and to exclude controversial weapons.
 At year-end 2017, 97 percent of these fund companies had signed the PRI.

-Signatory as asset owner
+PRI signatory as asset owner

 SEB is the only bank in the Nordic market that can offer institutional clients this type of investment.
 SEB's traditional life insurance companies invest in microfinance funds, which are thus made available to private pension customers.